harrysdc/SI507-Final-project/README.md

 ```

 ### Data presentation
-Once the Flask application is running, a user can navigate to “gallery.html” or http://127.0.0.1:5000/ to see the recommended books
+Once the Flask application is running, a user can navigate to “gallery.html” or http://127.0.0.1:5000/ to see the recommended books.